vmware/vic-ui/tests/manual-test-cases/Group18-VIC-UI/18-3-VIC-UI-Upgrader.md

-Test 18-2 - VIC UI Uninstallation
+Test 18-3 - VIC UI Upgrade
 ======

 #Purpose:
-To test all possible uninstallation failures and success scenarios on VCSA
+To test all possible upgrade failures and success scenarios on VCSA

 #References: